astroDimitrios/git-novice/episodes/End.md

 ## Where to next?

-The Git working practices lesson teaches you how to work collaboratively with others using git and GitHub.
+The Git & GitHub Working Practices lesson teaches you how to work collaboratively with others using Git and GitHub.
+It explores more complex workflows and topics, building on from this lesson.

 There are also a number of optional episodes after this page which focus on open science and code which you can read